GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 ## Parallel Performance

+In general, there are two advantages to running applications in parallel: (1) applications will run more quickly and we can get our solutions faster, and (2) we can solve larger, more complex problems.

+In an ideal world, if we increase the number of cores we are using by a factor of 10, we should be able to either get the solution to our current problem 10 times faster, or to run a system 10 times bigger in the same amount of time as now.

+Unfortunately, this is often not the case…

 ## Slurm job arrays

 Job arrays offer a mechanism for submitting and managing collections of similar jobs quickly and easily; job arrays with millions of tasks can be submitted in milliseconds (subject to configured size limits).
 All jobs must have the same initial options (e.g. size, time limit, etc.)